Dru-Mara/EvalNE/README.md

 [Metapath2vec](https://ericdongyx.github.io/metapath2vec/m2v.html),
 [CNE](https://bitbucket.org/ghentdatascience/cne/).

-EvalNE also includes the following LP heuristics for both directed and undirected networks (in and out node neighbourhoods), which can be used as
+EvalNE does, however, includes the following LP heuristics for both directed and undirected networks (in and out node neighbourhoods), which can be used as baselines for different downstream tasks:
-baselines:

 * Random Prediction
 * Common Neighbours